Really-Simple-Plugins/really-simple-ssl/readme.txt

 To install this plugin:

 1. Make a backup!
-2. Install your ssl certificate
+2. Install your SSL certificate
 3. Download the plugin
 4. Upload the plugin to the wp-content/plugins directory,
-5. Go to “plugins” in your wordpress admin, then click activate.
+5. Go to “plugins” in your WordPress admin, then click activate.
-6. You will get redirected to the login screen.
-If not, go to the login screen and log on.
+6. You will now see a notice asking you to enable SSL.
+Click it and log in again.

-= Uninstalling =
-In some cases it happens that you cannot access your admin anymore, which would prevent your from uninstalling.
-The plugin is shipped with a simple method to uninstall:

-1. In the wp-content/plugins/really-simple-ssl folder, rename the file "force-deactivate.txt" to "force-deactivate.php".
-2. In your browser, go to http://www.yourdomain.com/wp-content/plugins/really-simple-ssl/force-deactivate.php (replace yourdomain.com with your own domain).
-Please remember to use http://, and not https://!

-The plugin is now deactivated and all changes were removed.

-For more information: go to the [website](https://www.really-simple-ssl.com/), or [contact](https://www.really-simple-ssl.com/contact/) me if you have any questions or suggestions.

 == Frequently Asked Questions ==